bryangreen/poker-evaluator/README.md

-The naming and coding conventions of this project mostly adhere to these coding guidelines: https://basarat.gitbooks.io/typescript/content/docs/styleguide/styleguide.html Differences include:
+The naming and coding conventions of this project mostly adhere to these coding guidelines: https://basarat.gitbooks.io/typescript/content/docs/styleguide/styleguide.html

+Differences include:

+- 2 spaces instead of 4.
+- Interfaces use the suffix _Interface_.

 ## Next steps and lessons learned
 - Consider building this tool from scratch using the